kubrickfr/avsc-wiki/API.md

     `'./Schema.avsc'`).
   + A decoded schema object (e.g. `{type: 'array', items: 'int'}`).
 + `opts` {Object} Parsing options.
 The following keys are currently supported:
+  + `namespace` {String} Optional parent namespace.
+  + `registry` {Object} Registry of predefined type names.
+This can for example be used to override the types used for primitives or to split a schema declaration over multiple files.
   + `logicalTypes` {Object} Optional dictionary of [`LogicalType`](#class-logicaltypeattrs-opts-types).
 This can be used to support serialization and deserialization of arbitrary native objects.
-  + `namespace` {String} Optional parent namespace.
-  + `registry` {Object} Optional registry of predefined type names.
-This can for example be used to override the types used for primitives or to split a schema declaration over multiple files.
+  + `assertLogicalTypes` {Boolean} The Avro specification mandates that we fall through to the underlying type if a logical type is invalid.
+When set, this option will override this behavior and throw an error when a logical type can't be applied.
   + `typeHook(attrs, opts)` {Function} Function called before each new type is instantiated.
 The relevant decoded schema is available as first argument and the parsing options as second.
 This function can optionally return a